Skip to main content

 Figure \(\PageIndex{9}\): Regulation mechanisms of α-ketoglutarate dehydrogenase complex (α-KGDC).
 Vatrinet, R., Leone, G., De Luise, M. et al. The α-ketoglutarate dehydrogenase complex in cancer metabolic plasticity.
 LS and DHLA are lipoamide and dihydrolipoamide, respectively.
 TPP is thiamine pyrophosphate.
 Cancer Metab 5, 3 (2017). https://doi.org/10.1186/s40170-017-0165-0.
 Creative Commons Attribution 4.0 International License (http://creativecommons.org/licenses/by/4.0/),

 As with the other key regulatory enzymes, α-KGDC is regulated by ATP/ADP and NADH/NAD+ ratios.
-The product, succinyl-CoA inhibits the reaction at E2.
+The product, succinyl-CoA, inhibits the reaction at E2.
 The mitochondria are reservoirs for Ca2+ ions.
-These ions increase the activity of pyruvate, isocitrate, and α-ketoglutarate dehydrogenases with α-ketoglutarate dehydrogenases most affected.
+These ions increase the activity of pyruvate, isocitrate, and α-ketoglutarate dehydrogenases, with α-ketoglutarate dehydrogenases most affected.
 Calcium effects also depend on ATP/ADP and NADH/NAD+ ratios.

 Regulation by Metabolon Formation

-Several citric acid cycle enzymes interact to form a metabolon, which allows enhance flux through pathways as substrate and products are channeled directly from one enzyme to another in the complex.
+Several citric acid cycle enzymes interact to form a metabolon, which allows enhanced flux through pathways as substrate and products are channeled directly from one enzyme to another in the complex.
 This "facilitated" diffusion minimizes the dissociation of substrates/products and enhances catalysis.
-Three enzymes in the citric acid cycle, citrate synthase, malate dehydrogenase, and aconitase form a metabolon, as shown by chemical cross-linking and docking studies.
+Three enzymes in the citric acid cycle, citrate synthase, malate dehydrogenase, and aconitase, form a metabolon, as shown by chemical cross-linking and docking studies.
 The linkages between malate dehydrogenase, which produces oxaloacetate, and citrate synthase, which uses it, are important since concentrations of oxaloacetate are low and would produce reduced flux in the citric acid cycle if it were not channeled directly into citrate synthase.
 Malate dehydrogenase is also not favored to produce oxaloacetate based on standard free energy and Keq values so pulling the reaction towards citrate synthase in the metabolon also helps the flux.

 L-malate+ NAD+ ↔ oxaloacetate + NADH + H+ ΔGo = +7.1 kcal/mol (+30 kJ/mol)